IHE/ITI.MHD/input/pagecontent/transaction-68.md

 ##### Document Consumer Audit

-The Document Consumer when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Retrieve Document Consumer Audit Event Log](IHE.MHD.RetrieveDocument.Audit.Consumer.html).
-[Audit Example for a Retrieve Document transaction from consumer perspective](ex-auditRetrieveDocument-consumer.html)
+The Document Consumer when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Retrieve Document Consumer Audit Event Log](StructureDefinition-IHE.MHD.RetrieveDocument.Audit.Consumer.html).
+[Audit Example for a Retrieve Document transaction from consumer perspective](AuditEvent-ex-auditRetrieveDocument-consumer.html)

 ##### Document Responder Audit

-The Document Responder when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Retrieve Document Responder Audit Event Log](IHE.MHD.RetrieveDocument.Audit.Responder.html).
-[Audit Example for a Find Documet Lists Transaction from responder perspective](ex-auditProvideBundle-responder.html)
+The Document Responder when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Retrieve Document Responder Audit Event Log](StructureDefinition-IHE.MHD.RetrieveDocument.Audit.Responder.html).
+[Audit Example for a Find Document Lists Transaction from responder perspective](AuditEvent-ex-auditRetrieveDocument-responder.html)